 All PCF that serve the DNN and slicing information are triggered by this policy modification induced by the AF request and take it into account for existing and future PDU Sessions that match the policy change.
 In case of existing PDU Sessions the change of policy may trigger an N7 rule change from the PCF to the SMF.

 6.3.7.3 Binding an AF request targeting an IP address to the relevant PCF

-The PCF BSF is used for binding an AF request to the relevant PCF as described in TS 23.503 [45].Editor's note: A solution is required for the per-session binding information storage problem with an improved support of signaling routing, i.e., route N7 signaling through BSF.
-A potential solution, in case where UE IP address is assigned by SMF rather than external data network and DHCP server, NEF and SMF can be used to discover the relevant PCF requested by AF.
-NEF maintains the information of mapping between SMF address and its maintained IP address pool for UE IP address assignment, which could be pre-configured.
-After NEF receives an AF request with an IP address, NEF finds out the address of SMF maintaining the IP address included in the SMF's IP address pool.
-NEF requests the SMF for the relevant PCF targeting the IP address.
-And then NEF transfers the AF request to the relevant PCF.
+The BSF is used for binding an AF request to the relevant PCF as described in TS 23.503 [45].